Chart Color Schemes

 Elderslie lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, Elderslie's population is estimated at around 8,089 people.
-This reflects an increase of 211 individuals since the 2021 Census, which reported a population of 7,878.
-The change is inferred from AreaSearch's estimate of 8,109 residents following examination of ABS ERP data released in June 2024 and validation of 72 new addresses since the Census date.
-This results in a density ratio of 1,540 persons per square kilometer, above the national average assessed by AreaSearch.
-Over the past decade, Elderslie demonstrated resilient growth patterns with a compound annual growth rate of 4.6%, outpacing its SA3 area.
-Natural growth contributed approximately 67.0% to overall population gains during recent periods, although all drivers including overseas and interstate migration were positive factors.
+The Elderslie (Camden - NSW) statistical area (Lv2)'s population is estimated at around 7,969 as of Nov 2025.
+This reflects an increase of 91 people since the 2021 Census, which reported a population of 7,878 people.
+The change is inferred from the resident population of 7,956 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 72 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,517 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Elderslie has demonstrated resilient growth patterns with a compound annual growth rate of 4.6%, outpacing the SA3 area.
+Population growth for the area was primarily driven by natural growth that contributed approximately 67.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections where applicable, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase its population by 1,804 persons to 2041, reflecting a gain of 24.2% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of statistical areas across the nation is projected, with the area expected to increase by 1,806 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 26.1% in total over the 17 years.

 Frequently Asked Questions - Population